lucabergamini/github_memo/asyncio.md

 ```
 Note that:
+- the tasks are actually starting before the call to gather (will do noop);
 - if we raise the exception we loop over the tasks and we cancel them manually;
 - **cancelling the `gather` will not work**, as its future has already been fullfilled when the `raise` branch is entered